xmclark/StringEvaluator/README.md

         - Add token AFTER the HEAD
       - Set HEAD to point at token

-## My Validator Algorithm:
+## My Validator Algorithm

 The validator takes the role of the cleaner in the Evaluator signature.
 This validator simply checks and is not rock solid It uses LINQ query to check for an equal number of left and right parenthesis.
 It also uses a regular expression to ensure that binary operators have appropriate tokens to the left and right.

+## My Solver Algorithm

+This algorithm is nothing special: I use a common stack based algorithm for evaluating the postfix or RPN expressions.
+I used the algorithm on [wikipedia](https://en.wikipedia.org/wiki/Reverse_Polish_notation).